 Scholarships from many different sources are available to students.
 For example, your state of residence may award you a scholarship based on your academic achievement.
 There are also many outside scholarships available to students.
 Check with your parents’ employers, local organizations such as the Knights of Columbus and look through guidebooks in your college guidance office or surf the Web.
 Helpful Web sites are fastweb.com or finaid.com St. Thomas Aquinas also has many scholarship opportunities for you.

-These scholarships range from $500 through full tuition scholarships and every student application is reviewed for these scholarships.
+These scholarships range from $500 through high tuition scholarships and every student application is reviewed for these scholarships.
 They are available to new students -- and there are different criteria for new freshmen and new transfer students.
 They are renewable.

 The Honors Program Scholarship

-Students are reviewed for eligibility for our Honors Program which offers a full tuition scholarship for up to four years (a $90,000 value).
+Students are reviewed for eligibility for our Honors Program which offers a 70% tuition scholarship for up to four years (a $89,000 plus value).
 Applicants must have a re-calculated high school GPA of 3.6 or higher in major subjects at the time of application; combined SAT scores of at least 1200 on the Critical Reading and Math sections with no section less than 550 or ACT composite of 27.
 Incoming freshmen meeting these initial requirements will be reviewed and may be contacted for an interview with the Honors Program Director.
 You may contact us about this program if you have applied to ensure that you are being reviewed for this program.

 Academic Scholarships & Merit Scholarships